-In the context of \textsc{cnf}s of bounded incidence treewidth structured Decision \textsc{dnff} is a rather restrictive model.
+In the context of \textsc{cnf}s of bounded incidence treewidth, structured Decision \textsc{dnnf} is a rather restrictive model.
 Indeed, it is shown in \cite{dnnf2017} that taking a monotone $2$-\textsc{cnf} of bounded primal treewidth and adding one clause with negative literals of all the variables requires structured Decision \textsc{dnnf}s representing such \textsc{cnf}s to be \textsc{xp}-sized in terms of their incidence treewidth.
 By weakening the structurality restriction, we introduce a more powerful model that we name \emph{structured} $\wedge_d$-\textsc{fbdd}s.

-The starting point of the construction is that transformation from Decision \textsc{dnnf} into $\wedge_d$-\textsc{fbbd} leads to an encapsulation effect: a $\vee$ node and two $\wedge_d$ nodes implementing Shannon decomposition are replaced by a single decision node.
-The structured $\wedge_d$-\textsc{fbdd} requires that only the $\wedge_d$ nodes explicitly present in the model respect a vtree or to put it differently, no constraint is impossed on the $\wedge_d$ nodes 'hidden' inside the decision nodes.
+The starting point of the construction is that transformation from Decision \textsc{dnnf} into $\wedge_d$-\textsc{fbbd} leads to an encapsulation effect: a $\vee$-gate and two $\wedge_d$-gates implementing Shannon decomposition are replaced by a single decision node.
+The structured $\wedge_d$-\textsc{fbdd} requires that only the $\wedge_d$-nodes explicitly present in the model respect a \emph{vtree} or to put it differently, no constraint is imposed on the $\wedge_d$-gates `hidden' inside the decision nodes.

 We demonstrate that structured $\wedge_d$-\textsc{fbdd} is a rather strong model.
 In particular, unlike $\wedge_d$-\textsc{obdd} and Structured Decision \textsc{dnnf}, it has \textsc{fpt}-sized representation for \textsc{cnf}s that can be turned into \textsc{cnf}s of bounded primal treewidth by removal of a constant number of clauses.
 We leave it open as to whether Structured $\wedge_d$-\textsc{fbdd}s admit an \textsc{fpt} representation of \textsc{cnf}s of bounded incidence treewidth.